rubyonjets/jets/docs/_docs/deploy.md

 title: Deploy
 ---

-Once you are ready to deploy your app to lambda, it's one command to do so:
+Once you are ready to deploy your app to Lambda, it's one command to do so:

     jets deploy